 The psychology staff members are located in offices near the housing areas where their patients reside.
-Under the administrative direction of the Chief of Psychology, seven psychologists work in the Mental Health Service.
+Under the administrative direction of the Chief of Psychology, nine psychologists work in the Mental Health Service.
 Those staff members conduct evaluations of patients referred from other BOP facilities and federal courts, and they provide treatment in a hospital setting.
-One psychologist (currently the Chief of Psychology) provides services to our "Work Cadre" of lower security inmates who were not referred for mental health or medical care, one coordinates our drug treatment programs, and one works in the Medical/Surgical Unit.
-Additionally, the psychology department includes one treatment specialist who works in the drug treatment program.
+One psychologist provides services to our "Work Cadre" of lower security inmates who were not referred for mental health or medical care as well as the inmates on the Medical/Surgical Unit.
+Additionally, the psychology department includes one psychologist who coordinates the Residential Drug Abuse Treatment Program (RDAP), and one treatment specialist who works in the drug abuse treatment program.

 In accordance with the by-laws of the medical staff, licensed psychologists are members of the medical staff and have privileges to admit and discharge patients from the Mental Health Treatment Service.
-The current psychologists are described in Appendix A.
+All psychologists who will be on staff for the 2019-2020 internship year are described in Appendix A.